w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-set-up-secure-validate.md

 When you start the validator, add these two flags.

-``--reserved-nodes`` - Nodes can communicate with your validator
+``--reserved-nodes`` - Nodes can communicate with your validator ``--no-telemetry`` - Prevent the IP leak by not sending any data to the telemetry

 ```bash
 # Command